DIVERSITY & ACCESSIBILITY

 We are committed to communication of pronouns and we have adopted a color flagging system to help with this.
 There are also badge pronoun flags (He/She/They and “My pronouns are…” ) available at registration that adhere to your badge.

 Helping Paws Desk

-Our help desk is staffed 9 am -6 pm at registration.
-For after-hours serious or emergent concerns please message either of the Diversity & Inclusion Coordinators via the contact information in their bios.
+Our help desk is staffed 9 am - 6 pm at registration.
+For after-hours, serious or emergent concerns please message one of the Diversity & Inclusion Coordinators via the contact information found in their bios.

-Get your pronoun flags, bandanas, or help with moving supplies here.
+Get your pronoun flags, bandanas, or help with moving baggage here.
 Your Diversity & Inclusion Coordinators and/or Volunteers will be available to help with all your accessibility needs or questions.

 We will also have a schedule of all Safe Space and Social meetups at IPAHW, as well as contact information for POC, BIPOC, Trans, Queer, Women, and other minority groups available in Spanish, French, and German at request.

 American Sign Language interpreters and Mobility assistance is also available here.